pentez/pentez/README.md

 > "Every line of code should tell a story."

-I’m **A Ali**, a Canada-based Computer Science Engineer who believes in shaping the future by building solutions that matter.
-My journey spans from crafting FPGA-driven sensor arrays to architecting serverless pipelines in the cloud—always guided by curiosity, impact, and continuous learning.
+I’m Asadullah Ali (AsaD), a Canada-based Software & Embedded Systems Engineer with 5+ years of practical experience connecting real-world hardware to efficient, scalable software and cloud automation.
+I thrive delivering user-focused, resourceful systems—especially in IoT, automation, and accessibility.

 What drives me:

 - **Impact-first mindset**: I dive deep into problems that improve user lives, whether accessible AI for the visually impaired or real-time environmental monitoring.
-- **End-to-end ownership**: From hardware schematics and firmware to CI/CD and monitoring dashboards—I own the full stack.
+- **End-to-end ownership**: From hardware schematics and firmware to CI/CD and monitoring dashboards, I own the full stack.
-- **Community & Collaboration**: Sharing knowledge via blog posts, open-source contributions, and mentoring peer developers.
+- **Lifelong Learner**: I’m constantly exploring the latest in embedded systems, data automation, DevOps, and security and I love to share knowledge.

 ---